jxu/project-euler-offline/README.md

 Requirements:
 - PhantomJS (`apt install phantomjs`)
 - Node modules system, webpage (`npm install system webpage`)
-- Python 3 and BeautifulSoup, PyPDF2 (`pip install beautifulsoup4 pypdf2`)
+- Python 3 and  PyPDF2, BeautifulSoup, Pillow (`pip install beautifulsoup4 pypdf2 pillow`)
+  - BeautifulSoup and Pillow are only required for downloading extra text and images (animated GIF only).

 My usage process (replace 1 and 628 with whatever range you like):